 About me

-(3) People who dissociate including depersonalisation and derealisation or may have Dissociative Identity Disorder (DID), formerly called Multiple Personality Disorder (MPD).
+(3) People who dissociate including depersonalisation and derealisation or who may have Dissociative Identity Disorder (DID), formerly called Multiple Personality Disorder (MPD).

 If you have identity issues, please also read the "Other Areas" section as you scroll down.